← Back to blog

 I wanted to build something to measure this.
 The original plan was to use real phishing emails.
 The problem was sourcing them at a consistent standard.
 Real phishing ranges from obviously terrible to genuinely sophisticated.
 If I built a dataset from real emails, I would be measuring linguistic quality as much as technique.
 The data would be messy.

-So I generated everything.
-Every card in Retro Phish, phishing and legitimate alike, is AI-generated.
+So I generated everything under controlled conditions.
+Every card in Threat Terminal, phishing and legitimate alike, is AI-generated within a closed research environment.
 Writing quality is held constant across all 550 cards.
 Technique is the only independent variable.
 This ended up being a cleaner methodology than what I originally planned, even if it came about by necessity rather than design.
+The cards are never used outside the study context and are not released publicly.

 The theme